NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/README.md

 ## Registration

 - **Invited Guests:** Please complete the registration form to confirm attendance: https://goo.gl/forms/qjn1UJPVLMUVSXdG3
-- **Other Guests:** This is event is invitation-only.
+- **Other Guests:** This event is invitation-only.
 If you have not received an invitation but would like to attend then please contact Oliver Ruebel <oruebel@lbl.gov>.

 ## Logistics